SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 .. _surrogateMLModels:

-Surrogate Machine-Learned Statistical Models
+Machine-Learned Surrogate Statistical Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with SModelS v3.1.2, surrogate machine learned models can also be used to accelerate SModelS by replacing the more heavyweight full statistical models with fast machine learned ones.
+Starting with SModelS v3.2.0, machine-learned surrogate models (in ONNX format) can be used instead of some pyhf models.
+This enormously speeds up the likelihood calculations for the relevant analyses.
-See :ref:`db struct <databaseStruct>` for the syntax in the database.
+See :ref:`database structure <databaseStruct>` for the syntax in the database.

 .. _analysesCombination: